What are Dental Implants?

 - A great option for patients with just one or a few missing teeth

-- This is the pricier option being that the implant has to be precisely implemented in place and makes use of more expensive materials.
+- This is the pricier option because the implant has to be precisely implemented in place and uses more expensive materials.

 - Permanent dental implants require a stronger jaw bone and more gum tissue than their removable counterparts.
 However, soft tissue replacement may be an option for those who want a permanent device.